namshi/namshi.github.com/source/team/index.markdown

     He sees the Tech team as a motivation and hopes to be a coding geek someday.

-*   ##<div id="Armagan Kimonoglu">Armağan Kimyonoğlu</div>
-    {% img left team /images/armagan.png Armagan Kimonoglu %}
-    **Armagan Kimonoglu** graduated from Computer Science and dove into web development with Django, then did some System Administration with Fabric and regret that as soon as he met Saltstack.
-    He introduced Saltstack to several companies, either built orchestration from scratch or converted from other tools like puppet or chef.
-Markafoni, Put.io, Koding, Kartaca and Peakgames were among those companies.
-Meanwhile, he developed a video on demand Android applications for Turkcell as a freelancer.

 ## Frontend

 *   ##<div id="Shidhin CR">Shidhin CR</div>